 This one is obvious, but sometimes people forget how effective it is.
-Pinning everyday at least several times a day could make a huge difference in your engagement to your Pinterest account.
+Pinning every day at least several times a day could make a massive difference in your engagement to your Pinterest account.
 Scheduling pins are a great way to space out your pins and help pins go out after you have left work for the day.
 Busier hotels might want to pin at least 20 pins per day, but your followers won’t enjoy seeing 20 pins in a row from you all at once.
-This would cause the followers to think you’re spamming and they could unfollow you as a result.
-Pinning daily also lets your followers know that you are active on your account and it also provides fresh content for them to view every time they go onto Pinterest.
-A great way to find all your content ahead of time instead of finding it on the day of is creating a secret board and pinning all future content onto that board.
+This would cause the followers to think you’re spamming, and they could unfollow you as a result.
+Pinning daily also lets your followers know that you are active on your account, and it also provides fresh content for them to view every time they go onto Pinterest.
+A great way to find all your content ahead of time is by creating a secret board.
+Here you can pin all future content onto that board.

 Specific image size matters